-The Residential Snow Plow Program was created during the blizzards of 2006-07 to keep residential streets, or side streets, passable.
-This program is meant to shave off the very top few inches of snowpack to prevent the deep rutting that occurs when snow freezes, rendering the street undrivable.
-The residential plows do not bring the street to bare pavement, they only make the street more drivable and ultimately safer.
-We consider deploying this program to be an emergency measure only used under specific criteria because it employs such expensive and extensive resources.
-Because of these reasons, the residential plows do not deploy every time snow falls.
+The Residential Snow Plow Program was created following the blizzards of 2006-07 to keep residential streets, or side streets, passable.
+This program is meant to shave off the very top few inches of snowpack to prevent deep rutting.
+The residential plows do not bring the street to bare pavement, but make the street more drivable and ultimately safer.

 New criteria for calling out the residential plows:

-- 12 inches or more of snow predicted (criteria used to be 12 inches of snow predicted)
+- 6 inches or more of snow predicted (criteria used to be 12 inches of snow predicted)

 - The Manager of Denver Public Works recommends this program to the Mayor when necessary.

 Resources utilized and what they do:

 - City employees in 4x4 pickup trucks with plows are deployed to clear side streets throughout the City.

-- More than 250 employees from Public Works and Parks & Recreation operate the residential plows after completing a four-hour training course; a special driver’s license is not required to operate a residential plow.
+- Denver Public Works and Denver Parks & Recreation staff operate the residential plows; a special driver’s license is not required to operate a residential plow.

 What to expect: